 An emergency food and medical fund was developed and goals were established to continue the support of current students, add new students annually, and contribute to additional social projects in San Pedro.
 These include vital support for marginalized families, additional support for local schools, and a home construction project established by members of our Advisory Board.
 Growing interest and support led the group to formalize its mission and seek tax exempt status.

-The Beca Project is managed by its directors and advisors on a voluntary basis.
+The Beca Project is managed by its directors on a voluntary basis.

 Board of Directors